-Clearly, it’s critical to keep informed of cyber security laws and regulations in today’s digital landscape.
+Cybersecurity is increasingly relevant, so it’s critical to keep informed of every cybersecurity law and regulation in today’s digital landscape.
 After all, your personal information is precious, and you should have an understanding of how these measures affect you.
 Here are five pieces of legislation you need to know.

 1. Cybersecurity Information Sharing Act